auth0-blog/firebase-auth0-nodeserver/README.md

 'API works!'
 ```

-### /api/dogs
+### /api/dogs (public)

-This protected endpoint returns an array of the 10 most popular dogs in the US in 2016, ranked by the AKC.
+This public endpoint returns an array of the 10 most popular dogs in the US in 2016, ranked by the AKC.
 The data takes the following shape:

 ```
 [